jmlingeman/datavyu2/README.md

 # Datavyu 2.0

+## Installion

+Not yet released.

+## Requirements

+- MacOS 11.0 or higher

 ## Why?

 Datavyu was a piece of software built during a time where Java was in deep transition between Java 6, 8, and (later) 10.